 Through our geography teaching, we aim to develop the children's fascination and curiosity about the world and its people.
 We have re-designed our curriculum so that the children can focus on one aspect of the world and deepen the understanding of its human and physical features over time.
 Upper KS2 will deepen their understanding of the impact of human activity on the world.

 In DT pupils will use their creativity to solve real and relevant problems.
 We have enhanced our curriculum and subject expertise by subscribing to the DT Association.
-This year we are making use of some of their units of work. we have designed curriculum to help children deepen their skills in one aspect of DT per year group.
+We have designed curriculum to help children deepen their skills in one aspect of DT per year group.

 Art and design.

 This subject enables our children to experience some of the highest forms of human creativity.
 They will explore the works of various artists and craftspeople through history and cultures.
 They will be inspired to create their own works in a range of media and will develop their skills over time.
 We make use of the local art galleries to enrich our work.